 - Founder, Chairman, and CEO of Papa John's

-- Senior Director, Public Relations of Papa John's
+- Senior Director, Public Relations, Papa John's

-- President and CEO of Little Caesars
+- President and CEO, Little Caesars

-- Communications Manager of Little Caesars
+- Director of Communications, Little Caesars

 As a consumer, I was horrified as I watched Compassion Over Killing’s investigative video exposing violent abuse of gentle mother cows at Mason Dixon Farms, a supplier of Dairy Farmers of America.